Use the Campaign Settings menu to adjust a Campaign's share, mobile, embed, background, text, and other settings.

 To access Campaign Settings, load a Campaign in the Campaign Builder, and click on the Settings icon (it looks like a gear) in the top-left.

-With the Campaign Settings window open, select one of the following menus from the left-hand side:
+With the Campaign Settings window open, select one of the following options from the menu on the left-hand side:

 Use the Campaign Name field to enter the name of the Campaign as it will appear on Facebook in News Feed posts when someone share's the Campaign's URL, or when someone posts a comment to the Campaign.
 We use the Campaign name for the og:title meta tag.
 See the Open Graph Meta Tags help doc for more information.